Azure/arc_jumpstart_drops/README.md

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant Arc Jumpstart team the rights to use your contribution.
 For details, visit [Microsoft CLA](https://cla.opensource.microsoft.com).

-For more information about the Contribution process, see [Contributing](./CONTRIBUTING.md) guide.
+For more information about the Contribution process, see [Contributing](https://aka.ms/JumpstartDropsContribute) guidelines.

 ## Trademarks